 With 2,4 million page views and 952,449 unique visitors per month, EURACTIV is a leader among online media specialised in EU policy.
 We address 80% of our readers in their own language.

 EURACTIV has an original business model, based on five elements (corporate sponsoring, Euractor membership, advertising, EU projects, and content syndication).
 It is well funded and the content usage is free.

-The EurActiv websites in 12 languages are the favourite online platform for Brussels and national professionals in EU policies.
+The EURACTIV websites in 12 languages are the favourite online platform for EU policy professionals in Brussels and beyond.
 They bring together journalistic independence with transparency and practical efficiency, complementing the existing EU media and institutional websites.

-By providing links to the full text of these positions, EurActiv brings more visibility to the processes of influencing EU policies.
+By providing links to the full text of these positions, EURACTIV brings more visibility to the processes influencing EU policies.
 We thereby open the EU policy debate.

-EurActiv cooperates with a number of national media, innovation companies and groups of readers to support transformations in the media sector on four fronts: Data Journalism (EurActory & PolicyLine), Translated Syndication, Media Policies (#Media4EU) and Media Networks.
+EURACTIV cooperates with a number of national media, innovation companies and groups of readers to support transformations in the media sector on four fronts: Data Journalism, Translated Syndication, Media Policies (#Media4EU) and Media Networks.